luischanci/chks/README.md

     In this case there are two additional options for the estimation: Maximum Likelihood (add `eo(ml)`) or EM-Algorithm (add `eo(em)`).

-  - Other models or possibilities include simple variations, such as a Cobb-Douglas index, or other even more simple linear functions.
-For instance, a simpler version of a Zero-Inefficiency Stochastic Frontier is:
+  - Other models or possibilities are simple variations, such as a Cobb-Douglas index, or linear functions.
+For instance, a version of a linear Zero-Inefficiency Stochastic Frontier model would be:

     ![equation](https://latex.codecogs.com/gif.latex?y_{it}=\mathbf{x}_{it}\mathbf{\beta'}&plus;\epsilon_{it})